 OK, so now you are an expert on static electricity.
 You remember that electrons can be removed from atoms and it takes work to remove them.
 You also remember that most discussions of electricity use coulombs of charge rather than individual electrons since electrons have so little charge individually.
-A coulomb of charge is equal to 6.25×10^{18} elementary charges but coulombs of charge are usually more practical to work with than elementary charges.
+A coulomb of charge is equal to 6.25 X 10 elementary charges but coulombs of charge are usually more practical to work with than elementary charges.
 (It is similar to: 'A dozen eggs' is more convenient to purchase than the 12 eggs individually.)
 'Static' means standing still.
 Static electricity means charge is accumulated and stationary in one place; thus the term "static."

 When work is done on anything, energy is stored or used.
 If the amount of energy is a function of position, separation of + and - charges in this case, then it is potential energy.
 When work is done on static charges, its result is electrical potential energy.
 The more work done on a coulomb of charge, the more electrical potential energy is stored.
 When one joule of work is done on one coulomb of charge, the result is one joule of electrical potential energy.
 Twice as much work will result in twice as much stored electrical potential energy.
 This potential energy per unit of charge (joules/coulomb or J/C) is called 'electrical potential' or simply 'potential.'
 The only physically measurable quantity here is difference in potential energy.
-Therefore, one actually works with the 'difference of potential' or 'potential' in honor Alessandro Volta.
+Therefore, one actually works with the 'difference of potential' or 'potential difference.'
+The standard SI unit for a potential difference of one J/C was renamed the volt in honor Alessandro Volta.
 The symbol used for voltage in equations is 'V'.